djangorepos/car_shop/README.md

 - docker exec -it  </your container web/> python manage.py collectstatic --noinput
 - docker exec -it  </your container web/> python manage.py makemigrations
 - docker exec -it  </your container web/> python manage.py migrate
+- docker exec -it  </your container web/> python manage.py createsuperuser
 - docker-compose up

+Now you can add cars from django admin panel.